 WHAT IS MICROBLADING?

 It is a semi-permanent eyebrow tattoo done in hair like strokes using a sharp manual tool and permanent cosmetics pigment.
-This is a two-step process.
+This is a two-step process consisting of the initial session and perfecting session.
 The perfecting session is 6-8 weeks after your initial procedure and will consist of making the brows fuller and adjusting anything needed.

-You are not a good candidate if any of these apply to yo
+You are not a good candidate if any of these apply to you:

 Are prone to scarring and keloids